OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 title: Linking OpenZeppelin contracts
 ---

-In the [first](first) tutorial, we learned how to set up a new ZeppelinOS project, deploy a simple contract, and update it.
+In the [first](first) tutorial, we learned how to set up a new ZeppelinOS project, deploy a simple contract, and upgrade it.
 Now, we will build a more interesting project with multiple contracts, leveraging the [OpenZeppelin contracts package](https://github.com/OpenZeppelin/openzeppelin-eth).
 We will learn about **linking EVM packages**, and **writing upgradeable contracts**.

 ## What we will build